 “It’s really about adaptation to climate change and it’s really about making sure we have a fighting chance to exist in the world that will exist based on the consequences of our irresponsible decades of environmental impact,” he concludes.

-Gordon-Smith has also been invited to speak at the upcoming Agri Tech Venture Forum in Toronto, where he will discuss how vertical and urban farming can fulfill consumer demand for local food.
-Register to catch his talk on May 15 here or listen to Agritecture’s Podcast ‘Locally Grown In’ which is available on iTunes here.
+Gordon-Smith had also been invited to speak at the Agri Tech Venture Forum in Toronto, where he discussed how vertical and urban farming can fulfill consumer demand for local food.
+Register to catch his talk on here or listen to Agritecture’s Podcast ‘Locally Grown In’ which is available on iTunes here.